jts272/pp1-happy-bees-cafe/README.md

 **Responsiveness** is table stakes for web design in the current era, as espoused by web designer [Ethan Marcotte](https://www.youtube.com/watch?v=4twHFfU44uE).
 I want to provide the user with an experience that is not compromised by their device.
 To this end, I have chosen a [Mobile First Design](https://www.youtube.com/watch?v=JcaX60ZscgA) (MFD) for the application.
 The design process will further explain my approach.

-Tying the above concepts together is the focus on keeping the focus of the application **essential**.
-In short, what needs to be there *is* there and anything which does not aid the aims of the application is discarded.
+Tying the above concepts together is the focus on keeping the application **essential**.
+In short, what needs to be there *is* there and anything which does not aid the project goals is discarded.
 I have found this philosophy to be at the heart of MFD as there is less screen real-estate for overly elaborate features and designs.

 ### User Stories